 UPDATE: Pursuant to Penal Code 11169(g), as of January 1, 2013, a child whose name was placed on the CACI only one time, with no subsequent listings, shall be removed from the CACI 10 years from the date of the incident resulting in the CACI listing.Who Will Know my Name is on CACI?

-The CACI list is not available to the general public to see whose names are listed.
-However, the 9th Circuit Court has noted that the CACI database is available to a “broad range of third parties for a broad range of purposes,” most of which are designed to prevent suspected child abusers from working with children or having children placed in their homes or in their care.
+The CACI list is not available to the general public.
+However, the 9th Circuit court has noted that the CACI database is available to a "broad range of third parties for a broad range of purposes," most of which are designed to prevent suspected child abusers from working with children or having children placed in their homes or in their care.
 (Humphries v.
 County of Los Angeles, 554 F.3d 1170, 1177-1178 (9th Cir.
 2009).)
 The following people and entities have access to the list to find your name on it:

 - Law enforcement

 - Organizations for whom you volunteer (schools, churches, youth groups, summer camps, etc.)

 - All of the above entities, but from other states (not just California)